webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 ** Cover all edge-cases a backend served by Varnish must have ** Cover all edge-cases a request served by Varnish should have ** Think of Behat/ReSpec for a server.
 See {{OperationsTask|144}}

+* Monitoring and alerts
+** Document expectations and endpoints along with links to documentation for each service ** Use deployment tests as monitoring? ref [http://riltsken.github.io/devops/infrastructure/monitoring/2014/04/19/making-runbooks-more-useful-by-exposing-them-through-monitoring.html making "runbooks" more useful by exposing through monitoring]
 ** etc...